celes1010/BTL/README.md

 * Utilizes Machine Learning algorithms like KNN classifiers for stress classification.
 ## Image Processing Component:
 * Applied at the initial stage for stress detection.
-* Takes employee images as input.
+* Takes user images as input.
 * Converts images into digital form.
 * Performs operations for enhancing images and extracting useful information.
 * Output and Emotion Display: